 DieHard batteries kept robot Johnny Five recharged in the 1988 movie Short Circuit 2 and was also evident in Days of Thunder movie starring Tom Cruise in 1990.

-Continuing DieHard's legacy of innovation, the DieHard Platinum Automotive Battery arrived in 2007.
-A premium-grade automotive battery, the high-end DieHard Platinum is designed for a longer life than traditional batteries, offers an increased level of safe operation, can withstand extreme heat and cold and offers proven vibration resistance in the consumer market.
+The DieHard Platinum Automotive Battery arrived in 2007.
+A premium-grade automotive battery, the Platinum battery is designed for a longer life than traditional batteries.
+It offers an increased level of safe operation, resistance to extreme heat and cold, and proven vibration resistance.

-DieHard celebrated its 40th anniversary as a battery brand in 2007.
+In 2007, DieHard celebrated its 40th anniversary as a battery brand.
+DieHard brand has sold more than 200 million automotive batteries since 1967.